enoquetembe/enoquetembe/README.md

     <br>
     grow and develop my skills in the web development field.
     <br>
-    I'm currently focus on learning and develop my front-end skills with CSS and React.
+    I'm focused on finishing my degree in Software Development course at university and graduating
     <br>
     I'm also looking for job as a fullstack developer working whith React.js and Node.js